 What Should I Expect?

 The length of a visit with an RDN may vary.
 Learning to manage diabetes is complicated so you may need four to five visits across three to six months.
 Also, yearly follow-ups are recommended.
-At these visits you learn new information about diabetes and nutrition.

 Find a Nutrition Expert